raju-a/Automating-Electron-Using-WebDriver/README.md

-## 3. Setting DesiredCapabilities for chrome
+## 3. Setting DesiredCapabilities for chromeDriver

     DesiredCapabilities capabilities = new DesiredCapabilities();
      ChromeOptions options = new ChromeOptions();